carriemorrill/lake-model/README.md

 ## 1. Description of model

 This lake energy and water balance model originates from the 1-dimensional lake energy balance model of Hostetler and Bartlein (1990).
 The energy balance model was originally used in conjunction with water balance calculations on a coarser time step and applied to paleoclimate questions (Hostetler and Benson, 1990).
 Shortly afterwards, Hostetler (1991) incorporated the more sophisticated lake ice model of Patterson and Hamblin (1988) and Hostetler and Benson (1994) added an isotopic module (Note: isotopic module not included in this repository).
 Later, Small et al. (1999) made modifications to improve the ice model and other components.
 These modifications include: new parameterizations for sensible and latent heat flux from the BATS land surface model, a Crank-Nicolson numerical solution for calculating diffusion, inclusion of the effects of salinity on water properties and evaporation, and implementation of a partial ice cover scheme.
-The version in this repository additionally includes subroutines to allow sigma-level atmospheric model data as input (Morrill et al. 2001) and to simulate heat diffusion through lake-bottom sediments (Morrill et al. submitted).
+The version in this repository additionally includes subroutines to allow sigma-level atmospheric model data as input (Morrill et al. 2001) and to simulate heat diffusion through lake-bottom sediments (Morrill et al. 2019).

 ## 2. User-defined parameters and initial conditions